nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Where are we now?

-After v0.27 was released in 2017, Luis and Dan started making contributions.
-They have made many important contributions to in the areas of security, test and build.
+After v0.26 was released in 2017, Luis and Dan started making contributions.
+They have made many important contributions in the areas of security, test and build.

 I started working on Exiv2 to implement GeoTagging.
 As the years have passed, I've explored most of the code.
 And I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
 I've done lots of work on the build and test apparatus.
 I've talked to users all over the world and closed several hundred issues and feature requests.
 After I retired, Alison and I had a trip around the world.
 We were invited to stay with Andreas and his family.
 We met users in India, Singapore, Armenia, the USA and the UK.
 And I've attended 3 Open-Source Conferences.
 It's been an adventure and mostly rewarding.
 It's remarkable how seldom users express appreciation.